diannel231/exact-and-inexact-retrieval/README.md

 ## buildDocIdList()
 Returns the Id dictionary

-## buildIndex()
-The primary function for constructing the inverted index using the list of documents.
-It first tokenizes the documents then converts to the inverted index form.

-## build_idf_dict()
-Creates the term frequenxy-inverse document frequency list

-## build_upgraded_inverted_index_to_contain_tfidf()
-Uses both the invesrted index list and tfidf list to creade a weighted inverted index that contains the tfidf information for the champions lst.

-## sort_docId_weighted_posIndex_tuples()
-Takes in a list of tuples as a query and returns a list of the most relevant tuples in the list for inexact search methods

-## build_tf_dict()
-Takes in a list of words in a document as a query and returns a list with information on how frequent each term in the list is compared to every other term as a percentage

-## term_frequency_normalization_for_docIds(self)
-Normalizes the documents term frequency by taking the square root of the frequencies log + 1 squared

-## calc_cosine_similarity()
-returns the cosine similarty by comparing the term frequency lists to see how much terms have similar frequency within their respective documents

 ## exact_query()
 Takes the exact query, sorts the resulting list based on relevance and takes input on how many results are wanted and post processes the results